+Plug'n Play

-- Plug'n PlayThis is the default option and automatically tries to determine the monitor type from the monitor database.VendorIf the installer has not correctly detected your monitor and you know which one you have, - endor If the installer has not correctly detected your monitor and you know which one you have, you can choose it from the options by selecting: - Manufacturer - Monitor model - Generic Selecting this group will list approximately 30 display configurations such as 1024x768 @ 60Hz and includes flat-panel displays as used in laptops.
+This is the default option and automatically tries to determine the monitor type from the monitor database.

+Vendor If the installer has not correctly detected your monitor and you know which one you have, you can choose it from the options by selecting:

+Manufacturer

+· Monitor model

+Generic

+Selecting this group will list approximately 30 display configurations such as 1024x768 @ 60Hz and includes flat-panel displays as used in laptops.
 This is often a good monitor selection group if you need to use the VESA card driver when your video hardware cannot be determined automatically.
 Once again, it may be wise to be conservative in your selections.